adrianebecker/adrianebecker/README.md

 - 👋 Hi, I’m @adrianebecker
-- 👀 I’m interested in aprender a cálculo!
+- 👀 I’m interested in learn calculus!
-- 🌱 I’m currently learning  a utilizar o "R"
+- 🌱 I’m currently learning  to use the "R"
-- 💞️ I’m looking to collabo , ser ouvinte...
+- 💞️ I’m looking to collaborate , be a listener...
-- 📫 How to reach me
+- 📫 How to reach me  here on git hub

 <!---
 adrianebecker/adrianebecker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.